-Monday, Tuesday, Wednesday and Friday from 10am to 2pm, or Thursday 3pm to 5pm, guests can visit the center for a bagged lunch, shower, mail, clothing and connections to community resources.
+Monday, Tuesday, Wednesday and Friday from 10am to 2pm, neighbors can visit the center for a bagged lunch, shower, mail, clothing and connections to community resources.
 Many key services providers have chosen to co-locate in our building to increase our neighbors’ access to supports they need.
 To help spread the word about Micah assistance to our neighbors you come across, feel free to download, print, and distribute our “Welcome to Micah” folding wallet card, available here.

 Volunteers at the Hospitality Center are trained to help guests troubleshoot a variety of issues beyond basic survival.
 Our team maintains a culture of not just handing out phone numbers and resource lists, but working with our neighbors to make warm hand offs and successfully connect them to the support they need.

 IF YOU ARE LIVING OUTDOORS….